walbeck85/course-7-module-1-python-data-structures-lab/README.md

 ## Learning Goals

-- Utilize **lists, tuples, dictionaries, and sets** to store and manage student records.
+- Utilize **lists, tuples, and sets** to store and manage student records.
 - Apply **list comprehensions** and **dictionary comprehensions** for efficient data filtering.
 - Use **generator expressions** to process large datasets efficiently.
 - Implement **set operations** for tracking unique student attributes.